Zeroes of quaternionic modular forms and central $L$-values: Data and conjectures

 \subsection{Values of quaternionic modular forms}

 One phenomenon we observed is that the values of degree 1 (primitive integral) eigenforms tend to be quite small.
 Of the 529 normalized degree 1 eigenforms of prime level $N < 20000$, only 55 take on a value of size $\ge 5$.
 Of these, only 6 have absolute values $\ge 10$---there are 2 forms with maximum absolute value 11 (in levels 9473 and 16193) and 4 with maximum absolute value 12 (2 in level 8747 and 1 each in levels 13723 and 17333).
 Of these 6 forms, only the one in level 13723 has root number $-1$.
-In \cref{fig:deg1vals}, we present a histogram of the values the unique-up-to-scalars degree 1 eigenform of level 17333.
+In \cref{fig:deg1vals}, we present a histogram of the values of the unique-up-to-scalars degree 1 eigenform of level 17333.
 The general shape of the histogram seems to be typical for degree 1 eigenforms---the values tend to be small and cluster roughly symmetrically around 0 following a roughly normal-shaped distribution.
 (The histogram will be completely symmetric in the case of root number $-1$.)

-We view a degree $d$ eigenform $\phi$, normalized so its values are in $K=K_\phi$, as a lattice point in $K^h \hookrightarrow (\R^d)^h$ as explained above.
+Consider a degree $d$ eigenform $\phi$, normalized so its values are in $K=K_\phi$, as a lattice point in $K^h \hookrightarrow (\R^d)^h$ as explained above.
 We expect that the $(d+1)$-dimensional histograms of values of degree $d$ eigenforms will have an analogous shape of clustering about $0$ and then rapidly tapering off, similar to a $d$-dimensional normal distribution.
 In \cref{fig:deg2vals}, we plot a histogram of the values the unique (up to scaling and Galois conjugation) degree 2 form of prime level 16889, which has has root number $-1$, $h=1408$ total values, and 182 zeroes (72 trivial, 110 nontrivial).
-Besides 0, the next most common value occurs 65 times.
-Note that even if we graph a histogram of the values excluding trivial zeroes, one still gets a distribution similar to a 2-dimensional normal distribution.
+The most common nonzero value occurs 65 times.
+So even if we exclude trivial zeroes, the distribution of values looks similar to a 2-dimensional normal distribution.